Who we are

 - DUC is part of a larger Ducks Unlimited family, which includes Ducks Unlimited in the United States, Mexico and New Zealand.

-President Tom Worden and CEO Greg Siekaniec share thoughts on DUC’s proud past, bold present and promising future.
+Chairman of the Board Tom Worden and CEO Greg Siekaniec share thoughts on DUC’s proud past, bold present and promising future.

 DUC is a registered charity supported by conservation-minded people who make generous financial and in-kind contributions.
 In a commitment to transparency, DUC follows the highest ethical and financial standards to ensure donations are directed to our mission, which creates a healthier world.
 Learn more about DUC successes in our annual reports.